TABLE OF CONTENTS

-- The student should arrange for a date and time acceptable to committee members; reserve a room for the defense with the department secretary; email the department secretary with a list of the committee members, the title of the dissertation, an abstract, and the date, time and place of the defense.
-The secretary will prepare a notice of the defense, send copies to all department faculty members, and post notices in public places in the department.
+- The student should arrange for a date and time acceptable to committee members and reserve a room for the defense with the department secretary.
+The secretary will prepare a notice of the defense, send copies to all department faculty members, and give to the student to post in public places in the department.

 The Student must turn in the final copy of the approved dissertation to the Graduate School no later than one month after the date of the dissertation defense or by the end of the semester (Fall, Spring or Summer) in which the student defended, whichever comes later, unless the Dissertation Committee specifies otherwise

 - Four graduate courses (16 credits), at least three of which ordinarily are in chemistry,

 with the balance in related courses approved by the GPC.